Blog

 Small subsets of infected people are unable to produce antibodies, while some produce fewer antibodies upon reinfection; possibly lowering the potential effectiveness of vaccines in immune-compromised individuals.

-According to the WHO, if enough people get vaccinated, herd immunity will protect those rare few that are unable to get vaccinated and who are at a high risk of contracting COVID.[30]
+According to the WHO, if enough people get vaccinated, herd immunity will protect those rare few who are unable to get vaccinated and who are at a high risk of contracting COVID.[30]

 • Convalescent Plasma and Monoclonal Antibody Treatment